 Under Rachel Kyte’s leadership, the initiative became Sustainable Energy for All (SEforALL), which was established as a Quasi-International Organization under Austrian law in 2016 and headquartered in Vienna with a satellite office in Washington, DC, United States.
 While this new structure gave SEforALL independence from the UN, close ties were maintained through a relationship agreement.

-An Administrative Board was established as the new governing body for SEforALL, replacing the Executive Committee but retaining four members.
+A Board was established as the new governing body for SEforALL, replacing the Executive Committee but retaining four members.
 The Advisory Board to former Secretary-General Ban Ki-moon was discontinued at the end of his term of office in December 2016.

 Expanding the SEforALL Platform

 World leaders had just agreed on the 17 SDGs as well as the Paris Agreement, both underpinned by the pledge that we leave no one behind in the energy transition.
 These historic agreements were a catalyst for rethinking the role of SEforALL and how to best ensure progress towards the goals.